 Small Community Committee

-The Small Community Committee has two main goals, we:
+The Small Community Committee has three main goals, we:

-- Disseminate information to small community/small flow facilities via an annual Specialty Conference
+- Disseminate information to regulators, educators, students, operators, consultants and technical providers interested in small community/small flow facilities via sessions at NEWEA’s annual Specialty Conference

-- Conduct technical sessions geared toward small community wastewater needs at the Annual Conference
+- Conduct specialty conferences with technical sessions and tours geared toward small community wastewater needs.

 EPA’s Office of Wastewater Management defines “small communities” as communities in the U.S. that typically have a population of 10,000 or fewer people and an average daily wastewater flow of less than 1 million gallons.
 Small community wastewater facilities are a large majority of the publicly owned wastewater facilities in most states.

 The Small Community Committee delivers technical information on current water and wastewater treatment issues to small communities and small flow facilities.
-It is typically comprised of 8-15 members from both the public and private sectors, including regulators, town and city employees, consultants, operators, and technical representatives.
-The committee meets several times per year to develop specialty conferences that are accessible, affordable, and specifically designed for small communities, and to develop and conduct a session at the NEWEA Annual Conference that focuses on an issue relevant and timely to small communities.
+It is typically composed of 15-20 members from both the public and private sectors, including regulators, town and city employees, consultants, operators, educators and technical representatives.
+The specialty conference subcommittee holds conference calls several times per year to develop specialty conferences that are accessible, affordable, and specifically designed for small communities, and to develop and conduct a session at the NEWEA Annual Conference that focuses on relevant and timely issues to small communities.

 What does the Small Community Committee do?